hodgestar/qutip-asqsqis-2022/README.md

 5. Install QuTiP and the other required libraries by running `pip install -r requirements.txt`.

-6. Open the Jupyter notebook by running `jupyer notebook`.
+6. Open the Jupyter notebook by running `jupyter notebook`.

 ## Installing locally with conda